MaxLap/activerecord_where_assoc/README.md

 * Applies the default_scopes that was defined on the target model
 * Handles has_one correctly: Only testing the "first" record of the association that matches the default_scope and the scope on the association itself.

+## Problems

+MySQL is terrible:

+* It is not currently possible to use has_one associations if the table_name includes a database name.
+I do not know of a way to do a query that does all the specifics for MySQL.
+* It is quite possible that the query run is not optimal due to complexities the way MySQL scopes the table names in from...

 ## TODO

 There are lots of things I want to do for this gem.
 See [TODO](https://github.com/MaxLap/activerecord_where_assoc/TODO.md)